GTU - The International Geographical Honor Society

 Gamma Theta Upsilon (GTU) is an international honor society in geography.
 Gamma Theta Upsilon was founded in 1928 and became a national organization in 1931.
 Members of GTU have met academic requirements and share a background and interest in geography.
 GTU chapter activities support geography knowledge and awareness.

 GTU's Goals are:

-- To encourage student research of high quality, and to promote an outlet
+To encourage student research of high quality, and to promote an outlet for publication.

 The Zeta Eta Chapter of GTU, established at Salisbury University in 1980, invites qualified students to join the organization in the Spring of each year.
 To be invited, students must meet the following qualifications:

 A minimum GPA of 3.3 in Geography/Geoscience coursework

 A minimum GPA of 3.3 in all SU coursework

 The faculty of Salisbury University congratulate these outstanding Geography students and wish them, and all past inductees, great success in their future endeavors.

 For more information about GTU, check their website.